DarkCaster/Perpetual/docs/op_doc.md

 4. **Review and Edit**: Always review and edit the generated documentation to ensure accuracy and add any project-specific nuances that the LLM might have missed.

 5. **Version Control**: Keep your documentation files under version control along with your source code to precisely track changes made by the LLM.

+6. **Use Filtering Options**: Utilize the `-u` flag to include unit test files in the documentation process when necessary.
+For more granular control, create a custom regex filter file and use it with the `-x` flag to exclude specific files or patterns from processing.

 By leveraging the `doc` operation effectively, you can significantly streamline your documentation process, ensuring that your project's documentation remains comprehensive, up-to-date, and aligned with your codebase.